nebula-orchestrator/nebula/docs/wishlist.md

 25. have all configs be also possible to set using envvars
 26. a CLI
 27. running multiple apps per worker (get list of apps rather then just one), will also allow running the HAProxy\LB & so on using the usual nebula deployment model
-28. add changing ulimit settings for container support
-29. refactor to the newest version of docker-py (new syntax so require full refactor)
+28. refactor to the newest version of docker-py (new syntax so require full refactor)
-30. docker hub base images for the api-manager and worker-manager
+29. docker hub base images for the api-manager and worker-manager